How to use Bleemeo for a MySQL monitoring

 Figure 5: mysql custom dashboard screenshot

 It will allow you to have a single dashboard for several types to monitor and therefore a dashboard is infinitely customizable, which can be useful for what you need exactly to monitor.
-With Bleemeo, in a few minutes, you can start monitoring MySQL metrics and creating custom dashboards.
+With Bleemeo, you can start monitoring MySQL metrics and create custom dashboards in a few minutes.

 If you don't have a Bleemeo account yet, start monitoring your MySQL today in 30s.